Sun Xueling calls out Meta for not working with MHA to fight e-commerce scams on its platforms

 She said: “As individuals, our ‘optimism bias’ leads us to mistakenly believe that we will not be deceived.

-“We may also let our guard down, making us vulnerable to our inherent human desire to be loved, to make an extra buck, to seize an attractive looking offer.”
+“We may also let our guard down, making us vulnerable to our inherent human desire to be loved, to make an extra buck, to seize an attractive-looking offer.”

 Ms Sun added that to boost public education against scams, anti-scam resources will be consolidated into a one-stop portal in 2024.

-The website will include information on the latest scam trends, what an individual can do if they think they have been scammed, and preventive measures to take.
+The website will include information on the latest scam trends, what individuals can do if they think they have been scammed, and preventive measures to take.

 Ms Sun said scams are a big problem, not just in Singapore.

-She said: “We must press on in the war against scams.
+Ms Sun said: “We must press on in the war against scams.

-“In this fight, fellow Singaporeans, residents, and government agencies are on the same battle front, defending ourselves against bad actors who are out to scam Singaporeans of hard-earned money.”
+“In this fight, fellow Singaporeans, residents and government agencies are on the same battlefront, defending ourselves against bad actors who are out to scam Singaporeans of hard-earned money.”